SevenCourts/rpi-rgb-led-matrix-7c/README.md

 ### Test WiFi setting

 - Open "SevenCourts Admin" iOS app
-- Connect the panel to a WiFi network (e.g. SUPREMATIC_INTERNAL)
+- Connect the panel to a WiFi network

 => The panel should display current time and no blue dot.